Where to Stay by Canyonlands National Park

 Best Family Hotels in Moab

-• Best FAMILY Hotel Options in Moab: 1) The all-suite Springhill Suites by Marriott Moab ($254+) is just 3 miles from downtown Moab, & their beautiful outdoor pool is a hit with both kids & adults.
-Families will appreciate the daily breakfast buffet, 24-hour convenience store, & basketball courts; 2) If you’re looking for a little more character & don’t mind being slightly further from town, try the fantastic Castle Valley Inn ~ where kids will love playing volleyball, badminton, croquet, & disc golf on their five-acre property.
-Adults will love the hot tub hidden in their garden, & hammocks sprinkled throughout the grounds for napping & reading…
+- Best FAMILY Hotel Options in Moab: The all-suite Springhill Suites by Marriott ($254+) is just 3 miles from Moab, & their beautiful outdoor pool is a hit with both kids & adults.
+Families will appreciate the daily breakfast buffet, 24-hour convenience store, & basketball courts.
+Or, if you’re looking for a little more character & don’t mind being further from town, try fantastic Castle Valley Inn.
+Kids will love playing volleyball, badminton, croquet, & disc golf on their 5-acre property.
+Adults will love the hidden hot tub in their garden, & hammocks sprinkled throughout the grounds for napping & reading…

-Several different pools & hot tubs offer lots of options for both kids & parents at Springhill Suites Moab.
+Several pools & hot tubs are a hit with kids at Springhill Suites Moab.

-If you’re looking for a little more character & “Western” feel, try the five-acre Castle Valley Inn.
+For a little more character & “Western” feel, try 5-acre Castle Valley Inn.

 Best Budget Hotels in Moab by Canyonlands

-• Best Budget Hotel Options in Moab: If you want to spend less than $200/night in Moab, three great options are 1) My Place Hotel-Moab ($143+), which has an absolutely stunning pool area for this price point, along with clean, comfortable rooms & kitchens; or 2) Wingate by Wyndham Moab ($134+), which is extremely clean & modern, offering a heated outdoor pool & bike storage; or 3) The slightly more frontier-feeling Big Horn Lodge ($153+).
-You can’t beat Big Horn’s prime downtown location, which is right next to a market; rooms are more rustic than the first two options, & their pool isn’t as pretty ~ but if you want to be right in town, this is a good option.
+- Best Budget Hotel Options in Moab: If you want to spend less than $200/night in Moab, three great options are 1) My Place Hotel-Moab ($143+), which has an absolutely stunning pool area for this price point, along with clean, comfortable rooms & kitchens.
+2) Wingate by Wyndham Moab ($134+), which is extremely clean & modern, offering a heated outdoor pool & bike storage.
+Or 3) The slightly more frontier-feeling Big Horn Lodge ($153+).
+You can’t beat Big Horn’s prime downtown location, right next to a market.
+Rooms are more rustic than the first two options, & their pool isn’t as pretty ~ but if you want to be right in town, this is a good option.

 For a budget hotel, the My Place Hotel-Moab has an AMAZING outdoor pool area.